The Computer Recommends…

 Discounting more obvious recommendations by the same publisher and/or the same author, here are three examples of my books for different age groups and their “also boughts”:

-Sword of Light/ Lance of Truth (Pendragon Legacy series about King Arthur's daughter) - middle grade)
+Sword of Light/ Lance of Truth/ Crown of Dreams/ Grail of Stars (Pendragon Legacy series about King Arthur's daughter) - age 8-12

 Arthurian Saga (4 books) – Mary Stewart